WellthCare

 What Happens If You Miss a Deadline?

 If you miss the appeal deadline, you may lose the right to pursue the claim administratively.
-However, you can often request an extension for "good cause" (e.g., serious illness, hospitalization, or inability to gather records).
-If the insurer denies the extension, you may still file a lawsuit, but courts are not sympathetic to missed deadlines without documented justification.
+But you can often request an extension for "good cause" (e.g., serious illness, hospitalization, or inability to gather records).
+If the insurer denies the extension, you may still file a lawsuit, but courts aren't sympathetic to missed deadlines without documented justification.

 Practical Steps to Protect Your Rights